Bigger-and-Stronger/LpCVT/README.md

 ```

 # :bulb: What did I do?
-- The data files have been reorganized to make this project lighter.
+- [x] The data files have been reorganized to make this project lighter.
-- Parts of the code have been rearranged and reorganized.
+- [x] Parts of the code have been rearranged and reorganized.
-- Added optimization process using LBFGS.
+- [x] Added optimization process using LBFGS.
-- Added command line applications.
+- [x] Added command line applications.
+- [ ] Surface curvature aligned CVT
+- [ ] Cross field aligned CVT

 # :link: Requirements / dependencies